openresty/lua-nginx-module/README.markdown

 **context:** *init_by_lua*, set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua*, log_by_lua*, ngx.timer.**

 Flushes out the expired items in the dictionary, up to the maximal number specified by the optional `max_count` argument.
 When the `max_count` argument is given `0` or not given at all, then it means unlimited.
 Returns the number of items that have actually been flushed.

+Unlike the [flush_all](http://wiki.nginx.org/HttpLuaModule#ngx.shared.DICT.flush_all) method, this method actually free up the memory used by the expired items.

 This feature was first introduced in the `v0.6.3` release.